 We are pleased to introduce our Fellows, who bring a wealth of experience from their work with business leaders and policymakers.
 Our Fellows engage in Cambridge research projects that bring insight to our business platforms, and make expert contributions to the design and delivery of our new executive education programmes.

 Richard Burrett spent over 25 years working in international banking.
 After an initial period with NatWest, he joined AMRO Bank in 1988, where he gained wide experience of working on structured and project financing in the energy and infrastructure sectors, becoming Managing Director and Global Head of Project Finance in 2001.
 In this role he was instrumental in the development of the Equator Principles, creating a market recognised standard for the management of environmental and social risk within project financing.
 He started to work directly on ABN AMRO's award-winning sustainability agenda in 2004, becoming Global Head of Sustainability before leaving the Bank in May 2008.
-He is a Partner at Earth Capital Partners LLP, a sustainability-focused investment group, and a Senior Associate of the University of Cambridge Programme for Sustainability Leadership.
-He is a Board Member of Forest Renewables, developing the renewable energy potential of Scotland's national forest estate, and also a Board Member of Forest Trends, a Washington-based organisation promoting market-based approaches to forest conservation.
-He is Co-Chair of the UNEP Finance Initiative and leads their Biodiversity and Ecosystems workstream.
-He holds a BA in German and a MBA from Durham University and is an Associate of the Chartered Institute of Bankers.
+He was Co-Chair of the UNEP Finance Initiative from 2010 to 2012 and led their Biodiversity and Ecosystems workstream.
+He is a Partner at Earth Capital Partners LLP, a sustainability-focused investment group, and a Board Director of the Union Bank of Nigeria PLC; a Board Member of Forest Renewables, developing the renewable energy potential of Scotland's national forest estate, and also a Board Member of Forest Trends, a Washington-based organisation promoting market-based approaches to forest conservation.
+He holds a BA in German and a MBA from Durham University.

 As a CPSL Fellow, Carlos will explore what it means or might mean to engage in responsible investment.
 The results of this research will feed into the agenda of CPSL’s Investment Leaders Group, which we are newly establishing with Natixis Asset Management.
 Carlos is an investor with over 20 years’ experience integrating environmental and social criteria in portfolio management.
 He is Chair of the Scientific Advisory Committee of Natixis Asset Management and designed the Natixis Impact Fund—Climate Change.
 He is also a co-founder and was Chair of the UNEP Finance Initiative and its Asset Management Working Group for over 10 years.
 He Co-Chaired the Expert Group that drafted the UN Principles of Responsible Investment and also served on the Commission d´Investissement Socialement Responsable of Paris Europlace-Euronext, and advised the Fonds de Reserve de France on SRI manager selection.
 Carlos is Visiting Professor of Finance and Sustainable Development at the Ecole Supérieure de Commerce, Toulouse.
 He has lectured at Oxford, Cambridge, Yale, Kellogg Business School, Haute Ecole de Commerce, Université de Paris-Dauphine, and the Chartered Financial Analyst Institute.
 He has an A.M. in Philosophy from Harvard University.